 Fondy supports local processors and payments from local bank accounts to digital wallets, as currency conversions of payments are costlier when processed through a local payment processor or payment scheme.
 Even better, Fondy automatically routes payments according to the location of the payer.

 Our payment gateway seamlessly integrates into over 21 payment marketplaces, marketplace merchants, platforms, CMS systems, and website builder providers, including these on the list:

-Discover what plugins, platforms, and marketplaces Fondy supports for your business.
+Discover what plugins, platforms, and marketplaces that Fondy supports for your business.
 If you don’t see your preferred marketplace or marketplace merchant, plugin, or platform on the list, no problem.
 Our team can help with custom merchant integration solutions.
-Contact us at email@example.com to get a pricing comparison and get started.
+Contact us at firstname.lastname@example.org to get a pricing comparison and get started.

 Fondy’s pricing starts at 0.5% plus a set payment fee of £0.20.